feathersui/feathersui-starling/documentation/help/markdown/numeric-stepper.md

 stepper.textInputFactory = function():TextInput
 {
     var input:TextInput = new TextInput();

-    //skin the text input here
-    input.backgroundSkin = new Image( backgroundTexture );
+    //skin the text input here, if not using a theme input.backgroundSkin = new Image( backgroundTexture );
     input.padding = 20;
+    input.isEditable = false;

     return input;
 }
 ```

 <aside class="info">On mobile devices with touch screens, you should generally set [`isEditable`](../api-reference/feathers/controls/TextInput.html#isEditable) on the numeric stepper's text input to `false` because editing the text may be frustrating or confusing for users.
-The touch surface for the text input is very small and close to the buttons, so accuracy can be an issue.
-Moreover, on iOS, a clear button is displayed when a text input has focus, meaning that there will be very little space to display the text for editing.
+The hit area for the text input may be very small, and since it is positioned adjacent to the buttons, accuracy can be an issue.
+Moreover, on iOS, a clear button is displayed when a text input has focus, meaning that there may be very even less space to render the text when editing.

-In this situation, think of the text input as a label that simply displays the value.</aside>
+In this situation, it may be better to treat the text input as a label that simply displays the value.</aside>

 ## Related Links